 June 2012 DOWN THE COAST

-Directed by Helen McFarlane for 3Wise Media, the story concerns two estranged brothers (played by Peter Glennon and Miles Bence) who are informed by a lawyer (Carla Bonner) they must return to the family home and square things off with their recently deceased father’s estate, including scattering his ashes into the ocean, and taking a trip in his prized possession – a classic 1931 Ford Coupe.
+Originally titled THE LITTLE TRIP, the film is directed by Helen McFarlane for 3Wise Media and concerns two estranged brothers (played by Peter Glennon and Miles Bence) who are informed by a lawyer (Carla Bonner) they must return to the family home and square things off with their recently deceased father’s estate, including scattering his ashes into the ocean, and taking a trip in his prized possession – a classic 1931 Ford Coupe.

 June 2012 HOW TO BE GREAT